jtagusari/test/README.md

 ### Set receiver points

 To set receiver points, algorithms in `Set receivers` group are available.
-The algorithms, employing `NoiseModelling` algorithms, set receiver points, such as at the facades of the buildings and at delaunay grid points.
+They execute `NoiseModelling` algorithms and set receiver points such as at building facades and at delaunay grid points.

-The algorithms in `Set receiver` group are:
+Algorithms in `Set receiver` group are:

 - At building facade (`receiverfacade.py`): create receivers at building facades
 - Delaunay grid (`receiverdelaunaygrid.py`): create receivers at delaunay grid points
 - Regular grid (`receiverregulargrid.py`): create receivers at regular grid points

-### Calculate the sound levels
+### Calculate sound levels

-The sound levels at receiver points can be calculate using algorithms stored in `Predict sound level` group, employing `NoiseModelling`.
+Sound levels at the receiver points can be calculate using algorithms in `Predict sound level` group, which employ `NoiseModelling`.

-The algorithms in `Predict sound level` group are:
+Algorithms in `Predict sound level` group are:

 - Prediction from traffic (`noisefromtraffic.py`): calculate the sound levels from traffic volume
 - Prediction from emission (`noisefromemission.py`): calculate the sound levels from the sound power level